fryasdf/wp-bildog-website/wp-content/plugins/envira-gallery-lite/readme.txt

 * Fix: Image uploader on Gallery Add/Edit screen not displaying on some tablet and mobile devices
 * Fix: Checkmark icon wrongly displaying on modal close when editing images.
 * Fix: Display text in warning when Envira Lite and Envira Gallery are both activated.
-* Fix: Ensure that third party notification plugins don’t remove the Envira Gallery logo and header from Envira’s screens
+* Fix: Ensure that third party notification plugins donâ€™t remove the Envira Gallery logo and header from Enviraâ€™s screens
 * Fix: Various resets for images and captions to prevent themes overriding default behaviour
 * Fix: Minified admin CSS for faster load times
 * Fix: When editing an image, store any checkbox values if checked, instead of assuming 1 or 0 for better Addon compatibility.